Loading...

 Sharing and Transferring Your Information

-We may share information about you across the Synpulse Network, and with some third parties.
-For more information please see below.
+We may share information about you across the Synpulse Group, and with some third parties who may process personal data on our behalf under appropriate contractual and security safeguards.
+For more information, please see below.

-We may transfer some information about you to countries outside the European Economic Area that have less stringent data protection laws.
-When we do this, we will make sure your information remains adequately protected.
-For more information please see below.
+We may transfer some information about you to countries outside the European Economic Area where Synpulse operates or where our approved service providers are located.
+When we do this, we will make sure your information remains adequately protected by applying appropriate transfer safeguards and guided by Synpulse’s Intra-Group Data Transfer Agreement.
+For more information, please see below.

 Your Rights

-Your rights under data protection laws include the right to:
+Your rights under data protection laws include the following:

 For more information about your privacy rights please see below.

-If you have any questions or comments about privacy issues, or wish to exercise any of the rights set out above, please write to Head of Data Protection Officers, Synpulse Holding AG, Sonnenbergstrasse 19, CH-6052 Hergiswil, Switzerland, or email dataprotection@synpulse.com.
+If you have any questions or comments about privacy issues, or wish to exercise any of the rights set out above, please write to Group Data Protection Officer, Synpulse Holding AG, Sonnenbergstrasse 19, CH-6052 Hergiswil, Switzerland, or email dataprotection@synpulse.com.

 Scroll down to see the privacy notice in full to take you to the more detailed sections of the notice.